QuantEcon/python_lecture_sandpit/source/rst/black_litterman.rst

-In our specific example, we can use the pair :math:`(\bar d_1, \bar d_2)` as being two "likelihood" values for which the corresponding isolikelihood ellipses in the excess return space are given by
+In our specific example, we can use the pair :math:`(\bar d_1, \bar d_2)` as being two "likelihood" values for which the corresponding iso-likelihood ellipses in the excess return space are given by

 .. math::